Supported Gateway Use Cases

 You must have at least one public IP address configured in your NAT gateway.

-The following diagram is an example of an Azure account with an egress gateway in a centralized mode:
+The diagram is an example of an Azure account with an egress gateway in a centralized mode:

 AWS CloudWAN